Grow Your Accounting Business Online With WordPress

 - Income Tax Variation Forms

-Providing useful tools, gadgets and applications for businesses (or links to these tools) on your website is a great way to increase visitor engagement and add significant value to your target audience.
-Calculators, such as loan and tax calculators, are some of the most popular tools for accounting websites.
-Others would include time cards, and retirement and interest calculators.
+Providing useful tools, gadgets and applications for businesses on your website is a great way to increase visitor engagement and add value to your target audience.
+Calculators, such as loan and tax calculators, are great tools to add to accounting websites.
+Other tools could include time cards, or retirement and interest calculators.

-In part two of this guide, we look at a several online tools you can use in your site using WordPress plugins that improve your search engine optimization, increase user engagement and drive more visitors to your business.
+In part two of this detailed guide, we discuss a several online tools you can add to your website using WordPress plugins that can improve seo, improve user engagement and generate more traffic to your business.

-This is the end of part one of this article on ways to build your accounting business web presence.
+This is the end of section 1 of this article on ways to grow your accounting business presence online.